MaastrichtU-IDS/dsri-documentation/website/docs/access-and-use-dsri.md

 :::

-If you do not have access to the DSRI while you think you should, [please contact us](mailto:rcs-ub@maastrichtuniversity.nl).

-Log in at **[https://console.dsri.unimaas.nl](https://console.dsri.unimaas.nl)** using the standard Maastricht University portal:
+Access the DSRI web UI at [https://console.dsri.unimaas.nl](https://console.dsri.unimaas.nl) using your UM credentials.

 <img src="/img/screenshot_login_screen.png" alt="Login screen" style={{maxWidth: '100%', maxHeight: '100%'}} />

 <img src="/img/screenshot_um_login_screen.png" alt="UM login screen" style={{maxWidth: '100%', maxHeight: '100%'}} />

+If you do not have access to the DSRI while you think you should, please [contact us](/contact).

 :::info Command line interface